Whimsy Stick

 What a Heavy Duty Build Actually Needs

 The forces a working-line dog applies during structured chase play are categorically different from casual play.
-This isn’t a bigger version of a standard tool.
-It’s a different engineering problem entirely.
+This is not a bigger version of a standard tool.
+It addresses a different engineering problem entirely.

-The right build has to maintain structural integrity over hundreds of sessions, not just the first dozen.
+A proper build has to maintain structural integrity over hundreds of sessions, not just the first dozen.
 Materials and construction have to account for cumulative stress, not just single-session peak load.
-The American Kennel Club recommends purpose-built equipment for high-drive training to prevent both equipment failure and injury.
+The American Kennel Club guidance on dog toys and training equipment recommends purpose-built construction for high-drive training to prevent both equipment failure and injury.

 Pole structural rigidity